mirovarga/dmsd/README.md

 ### Using multiple data files

 By default, information about tagged files is stored in the `./dmsd.db` file.
-You can override where the info is stored (or read from) by specifying the `--data-file` option, like this:
+You can override where the information is stored (or read from) by specifying the `--data-file` option, like this:

 ```